oslabs-beta/Kubiquity/README.md

 # Installation
 [(Back to top)](#table-of-contents)

-Visit our [releases page](https://github.com/oslabs-beta/Kubiquity/releases) to download the latest stable release for your operating system
+Visit our [releases page](https://github.com/oslabs-beta/Kubiquity/releases) to download the latest release for your operating system.

-To package the app from the source code, fork and clone the repo, then run the following commands
+To package the app from the source code, fork and clone the repo, then run the following commands:

 1. ```yarn```
-2. ```yarn run package-linux``` or ```yarn run package-win``` based on your OS"
+2. ```yarn run package-linux``` or ```yarn run package-win``` based on your OS.
-3. The app will be created and placed in the ```release-builds``` folder
+3. The app will be created and placed in the ```release-builds``` folder.

-# Usage
+# Usage Requirements
 [(Back to top)](#table-of-contents)

-- Ensure that a Kubernetes cluster is running.
+- Ensure that a Kubernetes cluster is running and healthy.

 - Create a Prometheus namespace in the cluster and install Prometheus into that namespace.

 - When running the app, ensure that Prometheus has been running for at least a minute so that it can generate metrics from the cluster.

-# TODO
+# Planned implementations
 [(Back to top)](#table-of-contents)

-- [ ] Add Mac OS support
+- [ ] Add Mac OS support.
-- [ ] Add time travel debugging by saving a snapshot of the current state of the cluster
+- [ ] Add time travel debugging by saving a snapshot of the current state of the cluster.
-- [ ] Add line graph for CPU and memory usage
+- [ ] Store and display CPU and memory usage over time.
-- [ ] Add recommended course of action based on warnings and errors
+- [ ] Add recommended course of action based on warnings and errors.

 # Contributions
 [(Back to top)](#table-of-contents)